-(Approved by the Provost by authority of Executive Order No. 4 and the Executive Vice President by authority of Executive Order No. 5)
+(Approved by the Provost by authority of Executive Order No. 4 and the Executive Vice President by authority of Administrative Order No. 9)

 University policy is to reasonably accommodate qualified faculty, staff, appointees and job applicants with disabilities.
 The policy includes medical residents and graduate student service appointees.

 A disabled individual has the right to request and receive reasonable accommodation in all aspects of employment.
 This includes, but is not limited to: All phases of the employment, promotion and transfer process; benefits and leave administration; performance evaluation and compensation; and separation from employment.

 The need for reasonable accommodation does not adversely affect an individual's consideration for employment, training, promotion, or opportunity to enjoy equal terms, benefits, privileges, or conditions of employment, including employer-supported social or recreational activities.